0adri3n/KanedaCrypt/README.md

 # Linux

-Go to the folder of Kaneda Crypt
+Go to the folder of Kaneda Crypt:

 ```
 cd KanedaCrypt